-When you exceed the save limit, the server generates message CPF3797.
-This occurs when the library has too many machine interface (MI) objects, and if the server reaches the approximate 65 500 limit.
-This occurs in spite of the number of objects that are visible in the file or library.
-The server reaches this limit because the objects that the error message refers to are actually MI objects.
-Multiple MI objects comprise each visible object, so you may reach the 65 500 limit before you expected.
+- When you exceed the save limit, the server generates message CPF3797.
+This occurs when the library has - too many internal objects, and if the server reaches the approximate 500 000 limit.
+This occurs in spite of - I the number of objects that are visible in the file or library.
+The server reaches this limit because the - I objects that the error message refers to are actually internal objects.
+Multiple internal objects comprise - l each visible object, so you may reach the 500 000 limit before you expected.